Introduction to QCD: Introduction

 An alternative approach would be to give up on calculating QCD and use leptons instead.
 Formally, this amounts to summing inclusively over strong-interaction phenomena, when such are present.
-While such a strategy might succeed in replacing what we do know about QCD by ``unity'', however, even the most adamant chromophobe must acknowledge a few basic facts of collider physics for the next decade(s): 1) At the LHC, the initial states are hadrons, and hence, at the very least, well-understood and precise parton distribution functions (PDFs) will be required; 2) high precision will mandate calculations to higher orders in perturbation theory, which in turn will involve more QCD; 3) the requirement of lepton \emph{isolation} makes the very definition of a lepton depend implicitly on QCD, and 4) the rate of jets that are misreconstructed as leptons in the experiment depends explicitly on it.
-Finally, 5) though many new-physics signals \emph{do} give observable signals in the lepton sector, this is far from guaranteed, nor is it exclusive when it occurs.
+While such a strategy might succeed in replacing what we do know about QCD by ``unity'', however, even the most adamant chromophobe would acknowledge the following basic facts of collider physics for the next decade(s): 1) At the LHC, the initial states are hadrons, and hence, at the very least, well-understood and precise parton distribution functions (PDFs) will be required; 2) high precision will mandate calculations to higher orders in perturbation theory, which in turn will involve more QCD; 3) the requirement of lepton \emph{isolation} makes the very definition of a lepton depend implicitly on QCD and 4) the rate of jets that are misreconstructed as leptons in the experiment depends explicitly on it.
+And, 5) though many new-physics signals \emph{do} give observable signals in the lepton sector, this is far from guaranteed, nor is it exclusive when it occurs.
 It would therefore be unwise not to attempt to solve QCD to the best of our ability, the better to prepare ourselves for both the largest possible discovery reach and the highest attainable subsequent precision.

-Moreover, QCD is the richest gauge theory we have so far encountered.
-Its emergent phenomena, unitarity properties, color structure, non-perturbative dynamics, quantum vs.\ classical limits, interplay between scale-invariant and scale-dependent properties, and its wide range of phenomenological applications, are still very much topics of active investigation, about which we continue to learn.
+Furthermore, QCD is the richest gauge theory we have so far encountered.
+Its emergent phenomena, unitarity properties, colour structure, non-perturbative dynamics, quantum vs.\ classical limits, interplay between scale-invariant and scale-dependent properties, and its wide range of phenomenological applications, are still very much topics of active investigation, about which we continue to learn.

 In addition, or perhaps as a consequence, the field of QCD is currently experiencing something of a revolution.
 On the perturbative side, new methods to compute scattering amplitudes with very high particle multiplicities are being developed, together with advanced techniques for combining such amplitudes with all-orders resummation frameworks.
 On the non-perturbative side, the wealth of data on soft-physics processes from the LHC is forcing us to reconsider the reliability of the standard fragmentation models, and heavy-ion collisions are providing new insights into the collective behavior of hadronic matter.
 The study of cosmic rays impinging on the Earth's atmosphere challenges our ability to extrapolate fragmentation models from collider energy scales to the region of ultra-high energy cosmic rays.
 And finally, dark-matter annihilation processes in space may produce hadrons, whose spectra are sensitive to the modeling of fragmentation.